Otago Peninsula: Marine mammals

 Otago Peninsula's coasts are prominent habitats for marine mammals.
 Seal and sea lion colonies have regenerated during the 20th century after massive exploitation in the 19th century, which almost wiped out both them and whales.
 Many New Zealand fur seals and Hooker's sea lions currently breed around Taiaroa Head.
 Otago Peninsula is considered a remarkable and pioneering habitat, especially for sea lions, as it is the only continual breeding ground on a main inhabited island.
 Southern elephant seals and leopard seals are also known to occur in the area.

 Otago Peninsula is regarded as one of the most favoured of habitats for southern right whales on mainland coasts, both currently and historically.
-Pre-European times, hey were seen frequently in the harbour to breed or calve.
+In pre-European times, they were frequently seen in the harbour to breed or calve.
 They were the primary target species for shore-whaling, itself the primary reason for Port Otago.
 Whales were hunted almost to extinction, and now are seen rarely.
 Occasionally they are seen in the harbour, but an increase of shipping lanes and accompanying underwater noises may be contributing to their absence.
-Future studies might be conducted to examine solutions to bring them back into the harbor.
+Future studies might be conducted to examine solutions to bring them back into the harbour.
 Sometimes they can be seen just off the coast in their winter-migration season, along with humpback whales, which were also hunted in the area.
 Today, quantities of occurrence between these species have become reversed due to drastic difference in biomasses.
 Taiaroa Head could be the spot with highest possibilities to catch glimpses of these giants.
 Other baleen whales that have been recently confirmed in the area include blue whales and minke whales.
+One of the earliest reported specimens of Antarctic minke whale was also taken in this area.

-Several species of dolphins and small whales also frequent the peninsula; dusky dolphins and endangered endemic Hector's dolphins form strong connections with the area while bottlenose dolphins and common dolphins appear less frequently.
-The outer peninsula just off Taiaroa Head is one of three main congregating areas for dusky dolphins in New Zealand while the harbour water and the peninsula provides breeding areas and nurseries, and Hector's dolphins frequent the vicinity of the harbour.
+Several species of dolphins and small whales also frequent the peninsula; dusky dolphins and endangered endemic Hector's dolphins form strong connections with the area, while bottlenose dolphins and common dolphins appear less frequently.
+The outer peninsula just off Taiaroa Head is one of three main congregating areas for dusky dolphins in New Zealand, while the harbour water and the peninsula provides breeding areas and nurseries, and Hector's dolphins frequent the vicinity of the harbour.
 Orca are also occasionally seen.

-Many other oceanic species such as sperm whales, long-finned pilot whales, and several species of beaked whales including Shepherd's beaked whales, and dolphins such as southern right whale dolphins can be found further offshore around the rich, deep sea canyon about 20km off the peninsula coast, and rarely strand.
-This sea canyon is the only known area in the world with multiple sightings of Shepherd's beaked whales, and may be as significant as Kaikoura.
+Many other oceanic species such as sperm whales, long-finned pilot whales, and several species of beaked whales including Shepherd's beaked whales, and dolphins such as southern right whale dolphins, can be found further offshore around the rich, deep-sea canyon about 20 km off the peninsula coast, and rarely strand.
+This sea canyon is the only known area in the world with multiple sightings of Shepherd's beaked whales, and its cetacean diversity may be as significant as Kaikōura.
+In 2023, the sea canyon and the southern coast of the peninsula were designated as new marine reserves.